KordingLab/spykesML/README.md

 # SpykesML
-## Machine Learning methods implemented as encoding models
+## How to build encoding models with machine learning methods
 This repository accompanies "Modern Machine Learning Far Outperforms GLMs at Predicting Spikes"[https://doi.org/10.1101/111450].

-Here, you can find a Python class `MLencoding` that you can use for quickly making encoding models.
+Here you can find a Python class `MLencoding` that you can use for quickly making encoding models.
 For a tutorial on how to use `MLencoding`, see the notebooks folder.

+The notebooks folder also has a
-There you can also find a "standalone notebook" that demos how to use some ML methods without our fancy class.
+"standalone notebook" that demos how to use some ML methods without our fancy class.

 Currently implemented methods: